January is also Train Your Dog Month, so we gathered some quick tips on training your pup:

 Have a great holiday season!

-Argyle Dog Collar Bow Tie.
-This collar accessory classes up your pooch for social events or just lounging around the home.
+Argyle Bow Tie for Dogs This collar accessory classes up your pooch for social events or just lounging around the home.
 Attaches easily to their collar with Velcro!

-Jive Eco-Friendly Ball.
-This ball tough and good for the environment, this ball is perfect for the dog that loves to play fetch (which dog doesn’t?).
+Durable “Jive” Ball This ball is tough and good for the environment and it’s perfect for the dog that loves to play fetch.
 Comes in different colors and it is made right here in the USA!

-Christmas Dots Dog Tag.
+Unique Christmas Tag.
 Perfect for the holiday season and you can customize the tag with your pet’s name.

 Sports Team Dog ID Tags.
 Love the Vikings?
 Packers?
 Or are you more of a baseball fan?
 Now your dog can also wear your favorite team’s colors!